 For certain breeds, a complete shave is highly undesirable and is not a procedure we would endorse or recommend.
 Those with a double coat, such as the German shepherd, the Old English Sheepdog and the Border Collie should never be completely shaved unless severely matted.

 Smaller dogs with long hair, or dogs that are not doubled coated, can be shaved with no negative effect.

 I’m afraid not.
 Gland expression is a medical procedure and is a matter that should be dealt with by a trained vet.

 Do You Brush Teeth?

 Neglecting a dog’s nails can become a serious health issue.
 Ideally all dogs should have their nails cut every 4 weeks to prevent excessive growth of both the nail and the quick.
-When a dog’s nail grows the quick inside it grows with it and a lengthened quick makes the nail very difficult to trim without causing bleeding and pain.
-This, in turn, makes the dog reluctant to have their nails trimmed in the future and so the cycle continues.
+When a dog’s nail grows, the quick inside grows with it, and a lengthened quick makes the nail very difficult to trim without causing bleeding and pain.
+This, in turn, makes the dog reluctant to have their nails trimmed in the future, and so the cycle continues.

 At What Age Should I Start My Puppy Groom?

 Once they’ve been fully vaccinated there’s no reason not to start them off with their first introductory treatment.
 There are plenty of reasons to get them used to a grooming environment as soon as you’re able.
 It gets them off to a good start, establishes a relationship with their groomer and makes them less nervous in the grooming environment.

 We can accommodate this under certain circumstances, but you will need to confirm this beforehand.
 Occasionally, an early drop off can mean an earlier start and an earlier finish, but it will depend on what else has been scheduled in for that day.